An Interview with the Founder, Rael Cohen by Chris Barnes

-“My influences come from both,” she added.
-“I love the city life – the architecture and culture–as well as the grace, beauty and calmness of nature.”
+“My design influences come from both worlds,” she added.
+“I love city life – the architecture and culture, as well as the grace, beauty and calmness of nature.”

-Cohen earned a degree in fine arts and spent a decade working in the fashion industry.
-She has always been interested in creating jewelry, having started making her own since the age of five.
+Rael earned a degree in fine arts and spent twelve years working in the fashion industry.
+She had always been interested in creating jewelry, having started making her own since the age of five.

-After working in the fashion industry for over a decade, Cohen decided to start her jewelry line.
-“My cumulative skill-sets, spiritual philosophy and design aesthetic had developed enough where I felt confident enough to create my collections.
-My pieces remind us of the natural grace, beauty and intelligence present within all of existence, including one another and ourselves.”
+After working in the fashion industry, She decided to start her jewelry line.
+“My cumulative skill-sets, spiritual philosophy and design aesthetic had progressed to the stage where I felt confident enough to create my own collections.
+My pieces remind us of the natural grace, beauty and intelligence present within all of existence, including ourselves.”

 “My jewelry has embedded aspects of consciousness in it.
 What I’m looking to express is the beauty that is around us.
-Whether that beauty comes from physical forms, like the gracefulness of a butterfly, or through architecture and mathematics.”
+Whether that beauty comes from physical forms, like the gracefulness of a butterfly, or through the structures of architecture and mathematics.”

-Her design process is fairly straight-forward; Cohen creates a prototype based on her designs, then experimenting with materials and plating for the final product.
+Her design process is fairly straight-forward; She creates a prototype based on her designs, then experimenting with materials and plating for the final product.

-“Currently, I make everything out of stainless steel,” she said.
-She chose this material due to it being hypoallergenic, strong and lightweight.
-“I create super-thin objects and need them to be durable despite how light they are.”
+She choses materials that are hypoallergenic, strong and lightweight.
+“I create super-thin objects and I need them to be durable despite how light they are.”

-The best part of her designs is the connection they make with their owner.
-“My jewelry highlights an aspect of their self-expression and brings it to the forefront.
-It is less about the material; instead, it is about how it makes you feel.”
+The best part of her designs is the connection they make with their owners.
+“My jewelry highlights an aspect of self-expression and brings that to the forefront.
+It's about how it makes you feel.”

 “My favorite creation is the brand itself,” she said.
-“It is in its fledgling stages, but I feel it is robust in terms of the sorts of minds it appeals to.
+“It's in its fledgling stages, but I feel it is robust in terms of the sorts of intellects it appeals to.
 That said, she does admit to being extremely partial to a pair of butterfly inspired earrings.
 “They’re just really cute,” she laughed.

-Cohen’s greatest sense of accomplishment comes from people who enjoy her art.
-“I appreciate people looking at my work; I want them to know that I am happy making something that speaks to you, and makes you feel like more of yourself."
+Rael's greatest sense of accomplishment comes from people who enjoy her art.
+“I appreciate people looking at my work; I want them to know that I happy making them feel beautiful when they find a piece of themselves in something they can wear.